keeganmjgreen/3D-Printed-Sensors-Development-Platform/2-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

 # 2-Terminal Sensing for Real-Time Data Logging Using a Microcontroller

 Due to input resistance, 2-terminal sensing is less consistent between sensors and less repeatable for a given sensor than 4-terminal sensing.
-However, it is simpler to setup, and more compact in implementation.
+However, it is simpler to set up, and more compact in implementation.

 <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/2-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.png" style="zoom:50%;" />

 $\uparrow$ The wiring diagram showing the interface between a sensor with conductive traces for 2-terminal sensing and a microcontroller, of which `A0` -- `A1` are analog input pins.
-The microcontroller is programmed by and sends data -- namely, the resistance of the conductive traces between the 2 terminals -- to a computer, via *serial communication* (USB).
+The microcontroller is programmed by and sends data -- namely, the resistance of the conductive traces between the 2 terminals -- to a computer, via USB over *serial communication*.

 ## Materials and Preparation